 Add steak strips to hot pan and stir occasionally until no pink remains, 4-6 minutes.

-Remove from burner.
 Transfer steak strips to a plate.
 Keep pan over medium-high heat.

 Cook the Peppers

-Add red bell pepper and a pinch of salt to hot pan and stir occasionally until crisp-tender, 2-4 minutes.
+Add 1 tsp. olive oil, red bell pepper and a pinch of salt to hot pan.
+Stir occasionally until tender but still crisp, 2-4 minutes.

 Finish the Dish

 Add green onions (reserve a pinch for garnish), ginger, and garlic.
 Cook until aromatic, 30-60 seconds.

 Plate dish as pictured on front of card, topping rice with steak-pepper mixture and garnishing with peanuts and remaining green onions.
 Bon appétit!